The big fat Indian wedding is synonymous with entertainment, excitement and colours. Each ceremony has cultural relevance and significance.

 - Have A ‘Live’ Counter

-Have a beautifully decorated ‘live’ counter at the mehendi venue.
-It can feature all the lac bangle makers, tattoo and mehendi artists, fortune tellers, palmists and nail artists.
+Have a beautifully decorated ‘live’ counter at the mehndi venue.
+It can feature all the lac bangle makers, tattoo and mehndi artists, fortune tellers, palmists and nail artists.

 - How About An Artsy Corner?